dojo/docs/dojo/Stateful.rst

   });

 This leaves nothing to be done in the constructor as well.

+The added benefit of this idiom is that you only need to write any checks or transformations only once, in the setter, and you do not need to repeat this code in the constructor.
+The constructor always delivers an "empty" setting, and any changes will go through the setter code.

+In this example, we want to make sure that the "N/A" value is always ``null``.
+It is confusing if the names can be ``null``, as well as ``undefined``, as ``""``.
+This code makes sure that the names are either sensible strings (trimmed), or ``null``, and nothing else.

 The only real need to do something in the constructor using :ref:`dojo/_base/declare <dojo/_base/declare>` is when you have instance properties that are references, that you don't want to be ``null`` or ``undefined``